 I’m Edith Zimmerman, and Drawing Links is a comics newsletter with short illustrated stories about my life.
 I drew a lot as a kid and then found it again when I stopped drinking.
 What started as a pre-work morning ritual (drawing in a journal) has become my main occupation.
 In 2019 I quit my job to start this newsletter!
 Before that, I shared comics on Instagram.
 (And I still do.)

 More about me: In 2010 I started the women’s site The Hairpin, and I’ve written for The Cut, the New York Times Magazine, New York Magazine, GQ, and The Awl.
 I founded the comics section Spiralbound (which ran from 2017 - 2020), and I illustrate the recovery newsletter The Small Bow.
 I live in Brooklyn, and I’m from Cambridge, Massachusetts.

 How do you make these comics?

-I draw with pen, marker, and colored pencil on paper; then scan the pages into my computer; then reformat them in Preview; and then send them out as one or more long JPGs or PNGs.
+I draw with pen, marker, and colored pencil on paper.
+Then I scan the pages into my computer, reformat them in Preview, and send them out as one or more long JPGs or PNGs.
 I gave an interview with Uses This that goes into more detail on this process.

 Once or twice a week.